dubcat/PathOfExile/README.md

 ### The Lunaris Temple Level 1 (25-33)

-- Ding Level 27
+- Ding Level 26

 - Go to The Lunaris Temple Level 2

 ### The Lunaris Temple Level 2 (26-34)

-- Ding Level 28
+- Ding Level 27

 - Be Cold and Lightning Capped